Breakfast

 • Cover and chill the batter in the fridge for a minimum of 30 minutes.

-• When ready to cook the crepes, heat a wide, shallow frying pan on medium-low and once warm, brush with butter.
+• Heat a wide, shallow frying pan on medium-low and once warm, brush with a little butter.

-• Slowly pour a ½ cup (4floz/115ml) of batter into the center of the pan and swirl the pan a bit or spread gently with the front edge of your spatula to create a thin circle of batter.
+• Slowly pour a ½ cup (4 fl oz/120 ml) of batter into the center of the pan and swirl the pan a bit or spread gently with the front edge of your spatula to create a thin circle of batter.

 • Let the crepe cook for a minute or two, until the bottom is golden and you see some small air bubbles forming on the surface.